Gym Challenge and Gym Heroes

 Gym Heroes and Gym Challenge introduced Pokemon belonging to the eight Kanto Gym Leaders to the Trading Card Game, a fine way of meshing the video games with the TCG.
 It was a clever way of reinvigorating fans; now you could collect creatures like Lt.
 Surge's Pikachu and Blaine's Charizard!

 Even though many of us kids didn't even know how to play, we knew we wanted these cards.
-And each Gym Leader even came as their own Trainer Card to bolster their ensemble!
+And each Gym Leader even came with their own Trainer Card to bolster their ensemble!
 Which ones reigned supreme?
 Read on to discover the best original Gym Leader Trainer cards!